marcinguy/cyanogenmod-stagefright/README.md

-I know it looks cool, but seriously, let's get back to the point
+I know this animated GIF looks cool, but seriously, let's get back to the point ...
+I think it is x86 anyway, we wanna do some ARM

 None of exploits worked for me